Boyd School Studios

 The former J.H Boyd Girls’ High School at 207-229 City Rd Southbank was bought by the City of Melbourne from the State government in December 2007.
 Two significant buildings exist on the 0.7 hectare property.
 One is a heritage building built in 1884-85 with a 1930 extension, and the second, a 1970s two-storey building.
 The 1970s building was Creative Spaces’ demonstration project to show property owners how a disused building could be refurbished as temporary affordable artist studios during an interim period of development.

-Prior to its scheduled demolition, the Boyd School Studios 1970s building offered month-to-month licenses to artists who contractually agreed to vacate the property when needed by Council.
+Boyd School Studios in the 1970s building is a temporary space as the building is slated for demolition.
+It offers month-to-month licenses to artists who have contractually agreed to vacate the property when needed by Council.
 The space was refurbished for $30,000 in nine weeks from building application to final inspection.
-It was operational for 10 years at full capacity and has housed over 80 artists in 23 studios.
+It has been operational for over six years at full capacity and has housed over 80 artists in 23 studios.

 In 2012 the heritage building was refurbished as a library, café, artist studios, meeting rooms and consulting rooms for parents with small children.
 It is a new model of development that explores the relationship between knowledge, health and culture as drivers for the creation of a healthy, vibrant and inclusive community.
 Creative Spaces manages the artist studios in Boyd and serves as the cultural anchor for the overall site.